AngJianHwee/RAG-Stack-Local/README.md

     *   **Viewing Embeddings:** Each embedding is displayed in a card-like format, showing its ID, text, original text ID, and insert date.
 Selected embedding cards will change color.
     *   **Deletion:**
         *   You can delete individual embeddings using the "Delete" button next to each entry.
-        *   To perform a batch deletion, select multiple embeddings using the checkboxes (selected cards will change color) and then click either the "Delete Selected Embeddings (Top)" or "Delete Selected Embeddings (Bottom)" button.
+        *   To perform a batch deletion, select multiple embeddings using the checkboxes (selected cards will change color) and then click "Delete Selected Embeddings" button.
 5.  **Retrieve Similar Text:**
     *   Enter a query into the "Enter query text to find similar entries:" text area.
     *   Click "Retrieve Similar" to find and display text chunks from *your* stored documents that are semantically similar to the query.